ETS-Android5/Invi/docs/_pages/apis.md

 include_in_header: true
 ---

-##Invi makes use of several Api and Frameworks which are listed below along with their owners and briefs
+<strong>Invi makes use of several Api and Frameworks which are listed below along with their owners and briefs</strong>

 | Name | Owner | API | Library | Framework |
 |---|:---:|:---:|:---:|:---:|